On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Introduction

+Our investigation of the action of $G$ on the Jacobian $J(X)$ of $X$ also leads to the following interpretation of its decomposition.
+For every cyclic quotient $Q$ of $G$ there is an associated cyclic cover $Y_{Q}$ of $S$ that is a quotient of $X$, and in Section \ref{JacDecom} we define for each such cover its primitive Prym variety $\widetilde{P}(Y_{Q}/S)$ as the complement in $J(Y_{Q})$ of the images of the Jacobians of all the intermediate Riemann surfaces between $Y_{Q}$ and $S$.
+Then we get the following result in Theorem \ref{PryminJac}. \begin{thmnn} The product $\prod_{Q=G/N\ \mathrm{cyclic}}\widetilde{P}(Y_{Q}/S)$ maps into $J(X)$ with a finite kernel, and in case $G$ is Abelian, this map also surjects.
+The constituent $\widetilde{P}(Y_{Q}/S)$ associated with $Q$ is non-trivial wherever the genus of $Y_{Q}$ is positive, unless $Y_{Q}$ and $S$ are both of genus 1 and $Q$ is non-trivial. \end{thmnn}

 The paper is divided into 7 sections.
 Section \ref{GalCov} introduces the finer invariant lying over points of $S$, and presents some explicit formulae for it in the Abelian case.
-In Section \ref{NormForm} we define the normalized form of $G$-invariant divisors modulo invariant linear equivalence, and prove some properties for the normalized divisors of meromorphic functions on $X$ associated with characters of $G$.
+In Section \ref{NormForm} we define the normalized form of $G$-invariant divisors modulo invariant linear equivalence, and prove some properties of the normalized divisors of meromorphic functions on $X$ associated with characters of $G$.
 Section \ref{LDeltaInv} relates the dimensions of function spaces associated with (normalized) $G$-invariant divisors and characters of $G$ to dimensions of certain spaces of meromorphic function on $S$, and gives explicit expressions for these dimensions when $S$ has genus 0.
 In Section \ref{AbCovP1C} we give more details about the case of Abelian $G$, and determine the sets of the two types of $G$-invariant non-special divisors on Abelian covers of $\mathbb{P}^{1}(\mathbb{C})$.
 Section \ref{Diffs} investigates differentials and $q$-differentials on Galois covers, and determines the dimensions of the relevant spaces.
-For pullbacks of integral divisors on $S$, a deeper analysis of the resulting representations is carried out in Section \ref{RepQDiff}, where the generalizations of the Chevalley--Weil Formula and the Eichler Trace Formula are proved.
-Finally, Section \ref{JacDecom} presents the decomposition of the Jacobian of $X$, as well as the relation between the parts associated with irreducible representations of $G$ over $\mathbb{Q}$ arising from characters and cyclic covers of $S$ that are quotients of $X$.
+For pullbacks of positive divisors on $S$, a deeper analysis of the resulting representations is carried out in Section \ref{RepQDiff}, where the generalizations of the Chevalley--Weil Formula and the Eichler Trace Formula are proved.
+Finally, Section \ref{JacDecom} presents the decomposition of $J(X)$, as well as the relation between the relevant parts of this decomposition and cyclic covers of $S$ that are quotients of $X$.

-We are thankful to H. M. Farkas for many intriguing discussions on the subject of this work.
+We are thankful to H. M. Farkas for many intriguing discussions on the subject of this work, as well as to the anonymous referee for many valuable suggestions, which greatly improved the presentation of this paper.